rustielin/Blockchain-Notes/note4.md

 mining pools to mine on her chain.
 In the long run, Alice and her miners will profit after managing to overcome the extremely high initial cost.

-Double Spend — “Goldfinger" Attack {#double-spend-goldfinger-attack .unnumbered}
+Double Spend — “Goldfinger" Attack
 ==================================

 **“Your scientists were so preoccupied with whether or not they could,